FoushWare/React_typescript_coding_blocks/README.md

 and this will give error for `console.log(window)`

-### Problems ⛔⛔⛔ and Solutions 🟢🟢🟢
+### Start Problems ⛔⛔⛔ and Solutions 🟢🟢🟢

 ➡️ Running (aut-scaling-text.js) test Will give Error

-     ⛔Jest encountered an unexpected token
+     ⛔->Jest encountered an unexpected token
      The Problem was importing css file as node module but it's css file

 🟢 -> Solution: add mocks in jest.config.js